 Among its results, LRO made several water discoveries of its own and released a highly accurate topographic map of the moon in 2011.
-The spacecraft even found the remains of several early space program probes that reached the moon in the 1960s and beyond.
+The spacecraft even found the remains of several early space program probes that reached the moon in the 1960s and 1970s.

 NASA launched LRO along with the Lunar Crater Observation and Sensing Satellite (LCROSS), which was also searching for water.
 The two probes together cost $583 million.
 In 2009, the agency deliberately smashed LCROSS into the moon.
 The crash unveiled large tracts of water ice at the lunar south pole, in a crater called Cabeus.

 After spending the first phase of its mission as a scout for future probes, LRO moved to dedicated science-gathering in September 2010.
 As of its fourth anniversary of operations in July 2013, LRO had sent back 434 terabytes of data — more than the total collected by all other NASA planetary missions together.
+And it's still prolific today.

 Development and launch